pydio/pydio-doc-admin-guide/6_customize_interface/2_vanitizer.md

 [:image:6_customize_interface/vanitizer/vanitizer_settings.png]

-- **Display Branding Tool**: this setting simply displays the vanitizer, any changes will not be applied (you can use this to do testing).
+- **Display Branding Tool**: this setting simply displays the  Brand Theme tool, any changes will not be applied (you can use this to do testing).
-- **Use configured branding**: this setting will apply any modification that you have set with the vanitizer.
+- **Use configured branding**: this setting will apply any modification that you have set with the brand tool.

 Once you have enabled the **Display Branding Tool** refresh your browser tab, to display the tool.